mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/_index.md

 ---
 title: Server Plugins
-date: 2017-10-26T17:56:25-05:00
+date: 2018-07-10T00:00:00-05:00
-subsection: Plugins (Beta)
+subsection: Plugins
 weight: 10
 ---

 # Server Plugins

-Server plugins are capable of extending the Mattermost server by running processes on the server that interact with Mattermost via remote procedure calls (RPC).
+Server plugins are subprocesses invoked by the server that communicate with Mattermost using remote procedure calls (RPC).

 Looking for a quick start?
 [See our "Hello, world!" tutorial](/extend/plugins/server/hello-world/).